-- Within the continuity of the permanent exhibition, visitors will be able to discover temporary exhibitions, renewed every month, with each one being dedicated to an artistic expertise: digital art (Histovery x L'Oréal on Notre-Dame), tableware (Chalhoub Group), kinetic art (Atelier Cruz-Diez), architecture (Société du Grand Paris x Dominique Perrault) and fashion (Jean Paul Gaultier).
+- Within the continuity of the permanent exhibition, visitors are able to discover temporary exhibitions, renewed every month, with each one being dedicated to an artistic expertise: digital art (Histovery x L'Oréal on Notre-Dame), tableware (Chalhoub Group), kinetic art (Atelier Cruz-Diez), architecture (Société du Grand Paris x Dominique Perrault) and fashion (Jean Paul Gaultier).

 #1 The promenade of the France Pavilion

-Sepand Danesh has designed a journey going between games and relaxation: his furniture and sculptures symbolise universal attitudes and emotions such as reverie or contemplation, and will also be a playground for children who can discover QR codes hidden deep inside the work, in order to create a unique experience that resembles a treasure hunt.
+Sepand Danesh has designed a journey going between games and relaxation: his furniture and sculptures symbolise universal attitudes and emotions such as reverie or contemplation, and is also a playground for children who can discover QR codes hidden deep inside the work, in order to create a unique experience that resembles a treasure hunt.
 Through this artistic display, Sepand Danesh embodies a universal vision of art and invites visitors to grasp hold of it.Find out more

 Sepand Danesh on the France Pavilion